Vanessa Carlton: 2001–2003: Be Not Nobody

-After hearing Carlton's demo of "A Thousand Miles", A&M president Ron Fair organized recording sessions and produced and arranged the song himself.
-"A Thousand Miles" became a hit, peaking in the top five on the Billboard Hot 100, and went on to become the sixth-most-played song of the year.
-It garnered Grammy Award nominations for "Record of the Year", "Song of the Year", and "Best Instrumental Arrangement Accompanying Vocalist(s)."
-Fair produced the rest of the album.
-The tracks were recorded in Los Angeles at IGA Studios, Santa Monica; Henson Studios, Hollywood; and Royaltone Studios, Burbank.
-Carlton played piano and sang vocals; other instrumentation included a backing band, a 60-piece orchestra and sitar on "Paint It Black".
+The song "A Thousand Miles" became a hit, peaking in the top five on the Billboard Hot 100, and went on to become the sixth-most-played song of the year.
+At the 45th Annual Grammy Awards it was nominated for "Record of the Year", "Song of the Year", and "Best Instrumental Arrangement Accompanying Vocalist(s)."

-Be Not Nobody was released in April 2002 and appeared at number five on the Billboard 200 albums chart with 102,000 units sold.
-It went on to sell more than two million copies worldwide.
-Two more singles, "Ordinary Day" and "Pretty Baby", were released.
-Carlton toured the US in 2002 to promote the album, opening for the Goo Goo Dolls and Third Eye Blind, before headlining her own tour at the end of 2002 and touring Europe in 2003.
+The studio album Be Not Nobody was released in April 2002 and reached No. 5 on the Billboard 200 albums chart with 102,000 units sold in its first week.
+It sold more than 1.4 million copies worldwide.
+The album also included singles "Ordinary Day" and "Pretty Baby".

+In the summer of 2002, Carlton was the opening act for the rock bands Goo Goo Dolls and Third Eye Blind.
+She headlined a tour at the fall of 2002 and toured Europe in January and February 2003.